In March 2020 the government locked the country down to restrict the spread of the Covid-19 virus.

-I like some background noise to work along to, so my brain is partially on the process of painting but with some white noise too to distract me partially from doubt, so I usually have the radio on.
+I like some background noise to work along to, so my brain is partially on the process of painting but with some white noise too to distract me from doubt, so I usually have the radio on.
 Unlike say Brexit which totally dominated the news at the time, there were at least other news stories around and live sport and music etc to punctuate it.
 This was one event though, globally, totally relentless, bleak, scary and completely tragic.
 If we were lucky enough to make it through the physical threat/dangers the economic impact would be devastating for everyone.
 I listened to too much rolling news to be healthy for me.

-I couldn’t find any focus in my work because frankly it seemed completely hopeless and pointless in the grand scheme of things.
+I couldn’t find any focus in my work because frankly it seemed completely pointless in the grand scheme of things.
 I did take some comfort though that I wasn’t alone – other artists I spoke to and followed on social media seemed to be struggling in the same way.

 It also immortalises people, as the portraits are likely to live far longer than the subjects.

 So who should be immortalised today?
 Who should line the walls of galleries and have future generations look back on as the people who really made a difference and stepped up, in our latest darkest hour.
 The people who put self interest and self preservation to one side and literally risked their lives knowingly on a daily basis for our well being.
 The NHS workers.
 Absolutely.